0151 239 1000

 Our Criminal Law Department. is run jointly by long serving partners Peter Mitchell, a partner since 2000, and Richard Hughes who became a partner in 2004..

 In February 2001, our main office in Liverpool relocated from Stanley Street to fully refurbished offices located at 1 Temple Square, Dale Street.

 The Firm is committed to the highest quality practice management standards and holds franchises for the provision of legal aid services for crime and family law.
 We are recognised as an Investor in People and we have for several years held Lexcel accreditation which is the Law Society's quality mark for provision of legal services.
-In 2012, we are one of the leading general practices in the north west of England and our staff of over 100, together with 12 partners provide a full range of legal services to our local, national and international clients.
+In 2016, we are one of the leading general practices in the north west of England and our staff of over 50, together with six directors continue to provide a full range of legal services to our local and national clients.